Best apps and games for getting out and enjoying the outdoors

 Pokémon Go

 A fairly obvious inclusion on this list.
-As we get closer to the one-year anniversary of the release of Pokémon Go, love it or hate it, it's still going strong with millions of regular players enjoying regular global events as they work to fill their Pokedex with the recently added Gen 2 Pokémon.
+As we get closer to the one-year anniversary of the release of Pokémon Go, love it or hate it, it's still going strong with millions of regular players enjoying regular global events as they work to fill their Pokedex.

-As we head towards summer, Pokemon Go may have a resurgence as we all look for more reasons to go outside for a walk somewhere.
-If you're thinking of getting back into the game or trying it for the first time, you might want to invest in Pokemon Go Plus, a Bluetooth accessory that lets you play the game throughout the day without using your smartphone.
+As we head towards summer, Pokémon Go may have a resurgence as we all look for more reasons to go outside for a walk somewhere.
+If you're thinking of getting back into the game or trying it for the first time, you might want to invest in Pokémon Go Plus, a Bluetooth accessory that lets you play the game throughout the day without using your smartphone.
 You can pick yours up at online retailers like Amazon or Best Buy.

-Download: Pokemon Go (Free w/IAPs)
+Download: Pokémon Go (Free w/IAPs)

 The ultimate outdoor challenge

-If you're down for a challenge dive into the maps in c:geo, plan a nice long route with several geocaches on the way, then head out while playing Zombies, Run! and Pokemon Go with the Pokémon Go Plus all at the same time.
+If you're down for a challenge dive into the maps in c:geo, plan a nice long route with several geocaches on the way, then head out while playing Zombies, Run! and Pokémon Go with the Pokémon Go Plus all at the same time.
 See how many geocaches you can find, Pokémon you can catch, and zombie hordes you can outrun simultaneously in an hour.

 Got any recommendations of your own?
 Drop us a comment!